w3f/Grants-Program/applications/application-template.md

 ### Overview
 * **Total Estimated Duration:** Duration of the whole project (e.g. 2 months)
 * **Full-time equivalent (FTE):**  Workload of an employed person ([see](https://en.wikipedia.org/wiki/Full-time_equivalent)) (e.g. 2 FTE)
-* **Total Costs:** Amount of Payment in BTC for the whole project.
+* **Total Costs:** Amount of Payment in BTC or DAI for the whole project.
 The total amount of funding needs to be below $30k at the time of submission. (e.g. 0.80 BTC)

 ### Milestone 1 Example — Implement Substrate Modules
 * **Estimated Duration:** 1 month